Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 - or generate a random set and compare how Point Value plays out across a wide variety of scorelines

-- and get the calculated player's POp metric for a particular set to see how well the player optimized their probability of winning that set
+- and finally get the calculated player's POp metric for a particular set to see how well the player optimized their probability of winning that set

 This gives you: